 - Access request: Start preparing your organization to entertain access requests of users within one – month time because users have been given exclusive rights to access, alter or delete their data under GDPR.

 - GDPR program and training employees: Kick off a GDPR program in your organization to update executives about the changing data protection laws.
 Moreover, start a training program for your employees too; educate them about what’s considered as personal data breach and how to identify it.
-Instruct them how to quickly report data breach (within 72 hours) to the official authority and consult their DPO in case of a mistake.
+Instruct them on how to quickly report data breach (within 72 hours) to the official authority and consult their DPO in case of a mistake.

 - Supply chain: Review your supply chain and make sure all of your contractors and suppliers are following GDPR.
 This is essential because negligence on their part regarding data protection can land you in trouble.

 - Fair processing notices: You should create fair processing notices for your consumers; these will contain details of what you will be doing with the users’ data.
-Don’t forget to check what sort of personal information is essential to be kept and remove all unnecessary data you have which isn’t beneficial to avoid any problem in future.
+Don’t forget to check what sort of personal information is essential to be kept and remove all unnecessary data you have which isn’t beneficial to avoid any problem in the future.